List of Hellblazer characters: Papa Midnite

-Most recently, Papa Midnite appeared in Justice League Dark (vol. 2) #14-19 as part of the Injustice League Dark alongside Circe, Klarion the Witch Boy, Jason Woodrue, and Solomon Grundy.
+Papa Midnite appeared in Justice League Dark (vol. 2) #14-19 as part of the Injustice League Dark alongside Circe, Klarion the Witch Boy, Jason Woodrue, and Solomon Grundy.

-Papa Midnite returned to the DC Universe in the comic book The Hellblazer: Rebirth that was part of the DC Rebirth, a relaunch to return famous DC stories and characters from before the New 52 back into the reboot.
-Papa Midnite was one of the few Hellblazer characters besides Constantine, Chas Chandler and Mercury to be included in the DC Universe.
+Papa Midnite returned to the DC Universe in the comic book The Hellblazer: Rebirth that was part of the DC Rebirth relaunch.
+Midnite was one of the few Hellblazer characters besides Constantine, Chas Chandler, and Mercury to be included in the DC Universe.
 Midnite later tracked down and tortured Constantine after he stole his "Sounding Skull".
-Constantine managed to change his mind and help him battle the "Cult of the Cold Flame".
+Constantine managed to change his mind and help him battle the Cult of the Cold Flame.